R3TR0sync/Devnet-Test-Repo/README.md

-# Devnet-Test-Repo
+# Devnet Test Repo

-Testing Solana devnet development environment.
+A simple test repository for Solana devnet development and wallet testing.